IgniteUI/help-topics/topics/10_AngularJS Directives/01_Conditional_and_Advanced_Templating_with_AngularJS.md

 </ig-grid>
 ```

 To use this feature jsRender script must be referenced on the page.
-Note that this **does not affect other controls**, their templates would still be handled by the Ignite UI engine by default and follow the default syntax.
+Note that this **does not affect other controls**, their templates would still be handled by the %%ProductName%% engine by default and follow the default syntax.
 As jsRender uses double curly braces even more extensively, the same techniques to avoid conflicts with Angular apply as described so far.
 Even more so, as substitution of a single property (e.g. `template="{{>UnitPrice}}"`) without any additional markup or formatting will be recognized as an expression to evaluate even for options nested within a directive.

 **Related Sample:** [JsRender Integration](%%NewSamplesUrl%%/grid/jsrender-integration)

 ### <a id="overriding-templating"></a>Overriding the Templating Function

 In advanced scenarios where other customization options are exhausted it is also possible to override the main templating function with your own.
-This is only possible in **Ignite UI version 14.1 and later**.
+This is only possible in **%%ProductName%% version 14.1 and later**.
 The `tmpl` is the main function of the Infragistics Templating Engine and is defined globally under the `$.ig` namespace object.
-This function is called by all relevant Ignite UI controls and it receives both the template and data object:
+This function is called by all relevant %%ProductName%% controls and it receives both the template and data object:

 **In JavaScript:**
 ```js